yxliang01/UnimelbSharedFiles/Object Oriented Software Development/OOSD-Summary.md

 - must write `static` before the type
 - `@Override`(O is uppercase) can be ignored
 - we don't need to disable the default initializer
+- Initialize every attribute used if they might not be initialized
+- Import everything used
+- Don't over use floating point numbers!!!
+- For array, it's `.length` while for collections, it's `.size()`
+- careful of brackets
+- don't always use `println`
+- Sometimes we need to use `Scanner.next()` to remove the unwanted input which prevents new inputs from coming in